WordPress Hosting Explained: Shared, VPS, Dedicated or Managed WordPress Hosting – Which to Choose and Why?!

 Now we’re left with managed WordPress hosting.
 First of all: Is your website WordPress based?
 If it isn’t, then VPS is the choice for you.
 If it is, take a look at the pros and cons of managed WordPress hosting below and decide for yourself.

 My stance is: If I have a WordPress website, I’ll almost always choose managed WordPress hosting — especially if I plan to make money from it.
 Otherwise, I may put some WordPress sites on a VPS just to save money.

 There isn’t a scenario where I’d advise you to stay away from VPS hosting — VPS systems scale very well, so, even if your site receives millions of views, you can find an appropriate plan.
 For all but the highest traffic sites (think The New York Times, etc) or business with very specific needs (think large banks, etc), VPS plans are a decent choice.

 VPS plans are offered by almost all hosting companies, but there’s greater variance in quality of service when it comes to VPS servers.
-Below are eight companies that are well known in the business and can be trusted to provide acceptable services:
+Below are six companies that are well known in the business, and can be trusted to provide acceptable services:

 The Analogy: Dedicated hosting is forgoing picking a restaurant in favor of cooking at home.
 After building the kitchen yourself.
 A high-level of expertise is needed to accomplish this, but you can tailor your environment and the product to your needs.

 When buying dedicated hosting, you’re buying a piece of hardware and a place to store that hardware, with minimal maintenance included.
 Once the hardware is in place, you’ll need to take care of everything from installing and operating to setting up your web server software (Nginx, Apache and all that it entails).

 The hosting company will replace busted components for you (this should be a rare occurrence), but you’ll need to maintain everything else yourself remotely.